 For the past several years, the equity incentive awards made by the Compensation Committee have been in the form of RSUs.
-For the executive officers including the Named Executive Officers, other than equity incentive awards awarded in connection with the Bonus Program, the vesting of these RSUs has been based on performance. which currently consists of (1) EPS, (2) TSR compared to comparable banks, and (3) ROA as compared to comparable banks.
-The RSUs awarded to other executive officers are time-based and vest at the end of three years.
-Awards generally have been made on meeting dates that are specified in advance of the actual meeting.
+For the executive officers including the Named Executive Officers, other than any equity incentive awards awarded in connection with the Bonus Program, the vesting of these RSUs has been based on performance, which currently consists of (1) EPS, (2) TSR compared to comparable banks, and (3) ROA as compared to comparable banks.

+Awards generally have been made at Compensation Committee meetings where the intent to issue awards has been specified in advance of the actual meeting.
 Awards are also made on occasion during the year to newly hired or newly promoted officers or for special retention purposes.
 Such awards for new hires, promotions, and retention become effective on the date of approval of the award by the Compensation Committee.
-All awards are made at or above the fair market value of our common stock as quoted on the Nasdag Global Select Market.
+All awards are made at or above the fair market value of our common stock as quoted on the Nasdaq Global Select Market.